 Georgia Stanway vividly recalls her first defensive display for City, and does so with a typical spring in her step.

 “I think it was the second half when we were playing Sheffield United.
 We were already winning by a few goals at half time and they were like: ‘right we’ll give Georgia a shot there’.

 “I remember me and a few of the girls laughing and thinking ‘oh god, I’m playing right back here!”

 “But I quite enjoyed the challenge.
 I enjoyed the fact that, when you’re a forward you kind of don’t really know what the back four are doing so I liked that excuse, I liked putting pressure on the forwards this time.”

 The old adage reads that ‘diamonds are formed under pressure’ and, rather than shy away from a challenge, Stanway is the type to knuckle down and give her all for the collective.

-Predominantly an attacking midfielder, the England international has been deployed in multiple positions across this season, whether it be as a centre forward or in the backline, and has excelled in every single one.
+Predominantly an attacking midfielder, the England international has stepped into the breach in multiple positions, whether it be as a centre forward or in the backline, and has excelled in every single one.

 Characters of this ilk are like gold dust to a manager, especially when a busy fixture schedule leads to the inevitable toll of fatigue and injuries; just two of the dilemmas that present themselves to any team competing on multiple fronts.

-Nonetheless, it’s clear to see that, while it may be an unorthodox position for her, Stanway’s teammates trusted her implicitly to step into the breach.
+Nonetheless, it’s clear to see that, while it may be an unorthodox position for her, Stanway’s teammates trust her implicitly to step into the breach.